luyadev/luya/docs/guide/app-module.md

 ### Use and configure

-To integrate a module you have to define it in your config file `env-prep.php` and / or `env-prod.php`, depending on which environment your `env.php` is returning, in the modules section:
+To integrate a module you have to define it in your config file `env-prep.php` and / or `env-prod.php`, it depends on which environment your `env.php` is returning.
+E.g. add this to your configs in the modules section:

 ```php
 $config = [